 In general, the cookies used by us fall into four groups:

-User interactions and analytics: These help us see which articles, tools and deals are of most interest to you.
-Information is all collected anonymously.
+- Website usage analytics: These help us see which articles, tools and deals are of most interest to you.
+Information is all collected anonymously

 Any cookies which are not used to make your experience of getting to and using the site better only provide us with statistics about the way users in general navigate the site.
 We do not use any information derived from cookies to identify any individual users.